jparyani/mediagoblin/docs/source/api/objects.rst

 2) Post media to feed
 3) Update media to have title, description, license, etc. (optional)

-This could be condenced into a 2-step process however this would need to happen upstream.
+This could be condensed into a 2-step process however this would need to happen upstream.
 If you would like to contribute to changing this upstream there is an issue open: https://github.com/e14n/pump.io/issues/657